Best Solar Electricity Providers

 EnergyAustralia Solar Plans QLD

 Here is the EnergyAustralia solar plan available on our database.
 These costs are based on the Energex network in Brisbane but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
-Annual price estimates assume general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
+Annual price estimates assume general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 This table includes a product from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 EnergyAustralia Solar Plans SA

 Here is the EnergyAustralia solar plan available on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
-Annual price estimates assume general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
+Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 This table includes a product from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 How to get the best value from solar

 A growing number of Aussies are turning to solar to escape rising power prices.
 Recognising this, more and more energy retailers are focusing on products designed to help solar customers save.
-Households with solar panels now have an unprecedented number of options available to them, meaning it’s more important than ever to frequently compare providers and products.
+Households with solar panels now have a large number of options available to them, meaning it’s more important than ever to frequently compare providers and products.
 It also means that you need to be increasingly wary of traps – while a particular plan might include a very juicy feed-in tariff, this may be compensated for with increased electricity rates or smaller discounts.

 When comparing providers, be sure to look at their energy price fact sheets and ask plenty of questions if you’re unsure about any of the terms.
 Just like all energy users, solar customers shouldn’t just set and forget with one provider.
 Make sure you regularly compare retailers and plans so you can truly maximise your solar savings.